jokereven/jokereven.github.io/README.md

 I'm Zhou Jing, an On the verge of graduation college student at WuHan.

--   :hammer_and_pick: Go / React / Python / TypeScript
+-   ⚒️ Go / React / Python / TypeScript
--   :pencil2: Arch Linux / Windows / Hackintosh / Neovim
+-   ✏️ Arch Linux / Windows / Hackintosh / Neovim
--   :seedling: Gopher
+-   🌱 Gopher
--   :thought_balloon: All is for consistent.
+-   💭 All is for consistent.

 My Github chart: